 You might be offered a choice of Amp allowances.
 Check our guide for common appliances or you can work it out more accurately by noting the wattage of each appliance in your caravan.
 The kettle given is the caravan type, not a household kettle which usually has at least a 2000-watt element.
 Note that each caravan circuit also has a maximum Amp rating which should not be exceeded.

 Whilst there is a European Standard for connectors you may find some continental sites where your UK 3-pin connector will not fit.
 In Belgium, Germany and Denmark, most sites are fitted with EN60309-2 hook-ups.
 Spain, France and Italy are gradually changing over, but older style hook-ups may still be encountered.
 The main alternatives are:

 - France - a two-pin plus earth socket - this is the most common type of adaptor available from UK caravan accessory shops.

-- Germany - the two-pin plus two earth strips - found in Holland, Norway and Sweden (possibly still Germany).
+- Germany - the two-pin plus two earth strips - found in the Netherlands, Norway and Sweden.
 Adaptors can often be borrowed from the campsite office.